 It is possible to do this as a conditionally classified graduate student, as the university will allow students to earn up to twelve units toward the masters' degree before becoming fully classified.

-· Submit three letters of recommendation, at least one of the letters must be from an instructor in the student’s undergraduate program, preferably in a science based discipline.
+Three letters of recommendation are required for admission and at least one of the letters must be from an instructor in the student’s undergraduate program, preferably in a science based discipline.
 Letters should be addressed to the Graduate Coordinator of the program.

-Applicants are responsible for collecting all application materials (i.e. letters of recommendation and SOP) in one packet to be submitted to the department for review by the application deadline.
-Applicants who do not provide all materials in one packet by the NDFS deadline will not be considered for admittance
+Applicants are responsible for submitting all application materials listed above in one packet prior to the application deadline.
+Applicants who do not provide all materials in one packet by the NDFS deadline will not be considered for admittance.

-Applicants denied admittance based on academic or program capacity who is applying for future application term must resubmit all new materials.
+Applicants denied admittance based on academic or program capacity, reapplying for a future application term must resubmit all new materials.
 No materials submitted from prior terms will be kept for further terms.
 This also includes student applicants who choose not to be admitted for term they applied for.

 Dr. Hira Cho

 Your letter of acceptance to the program will include instructions about meeting prerequisite requirements or setting up an appointment with an advisor for further information.